 Figure 1-10.
-Use the Show/Hide group on the View tab to display or conceal margins.
+Use the Show/Hide group on the View tab to display or conceal Word tools.
+The Ruler gives you a quick and easy way to set tabs and margins.
 The Document Map is particularly helpful when you work with longer documents because it displays headings in the bar on the left of the screen.
 In the left pane, you can see that Mr. Dickens wrote more than his fair share of chapters.